TRAINING COURSES

 FMSC hosts Clinical Psychologist Jan Hedegard to deliver the Australian Marine Pilots Institute “Simulation and assessment” based on the IMO Model Course 6.09/6.10.
 The course will cover Human Factors: Behaviours, personality and attitudes; Human information processing, learning process, integration and feedback; Simulator training, and Assessment, behaviour markers and scales, procedure bias & errors, ethical training aspects of assessment.

-Vessel Traffic Service Operator training (Under development)
+Vessel Traffic Service Recurrent training

 -